Evulpes/The-Possible-Game/README.md

 </p>

 The pseudo code for this is:
-1. Move the BeingDebugged flag into eax
+1. Move the address of the PEB into eax
-2. Check if the byte at eax+0x2 is 0x1
+2. Check if the byte at eax+0x2, the BeingDebugged flag, is 0x1 (True)
-3. If the byte is not 0x1, then jump back to step 1
+3. If the byte is not 0x1 (True), then jump back to step 1
-4. If the byte is 0x1, then set it to 0x0
+4. If the byte is 0x1 (True), then set it to 0x0 (False)
 5. Jump back to step 1

 We’re now mom-spaghetti-ready to write the code into the target process.
 We can call VirtualAllocEx and set the second parameter as IntPtr.Zero, which will allow the function itself to choose a suitable location for us to write our assembly code to, without causing issues.
 We’ll then use WriteProcessMemory to “install our update”, obviously: